Categories

 More fundamentally, the problem with The Bubble is that it depicts with a straight face the very thing it seeks to spoof: The toxic privilege of wealthy celebrities in a world crushed by a global pandemic.
 Pointing to the thing and saying it exists is not the same as parody or satire.
 It’s as if the Gal Gadot “Imagine” video were a two-hour comedy.

 If it were funny at all, it might be okay, but almost nothing is.
 Take Leslie Mann and David Duchovny’s characters.
 We learn in an opening scene that they have a longstanding hot-cold romance where they inevitably hook up when filming a movie together.
-This time, though, they swear they are 100% through, they vow.
-They even got married and subsequently divorced while filming the last movie, so there’s a lot of baggage.
-Except… they end up hooking up within, like, three scenes, despite their initial promises not to.
-Who could have seen that coming?
+This time, though, they swear they are 100% through.
+No hookups for us, no siree, they vow.
+Except… they end up hooking up within, like, three scenes.
+Wow, who could have seen that coming?
 And that’s it!
 That’s the full development of the joke!
 There’s nothing else there!
+How is that supposed to be funny?

-Almost none of the actors are able to cohere their scattershot characters, with stakes and personality traits resetting every other scene in this absolute clusterfuck of a screenplay.
+Almost none of the actors are able to cohere their scattershot, half-baked-joke-delivery characters into anything believable.
+Stakes and personality traits reset most characters every other scene in this absolute clusterfuck of a screenplay.
 The lone exception is Pedro Pascal, who is doing a Mark Ruffalo low-key doof riff, and it actually works.
 There’s a runner about him being so desperate for sex that he asks about a dozen characters to sleep with him in a sort of detached, annoyed monotone, like he’s asking if anyone has any ibuprofen for his headache.
 It’s genuinely funny.
 Too bad nobody keeps up with him.

 Poor Karen Gillan might have it worst of all.
 The movie can’t decide if she’s the grounded one of the bunch or if she’s just as spoiled as the rest of them.
 A better version of this movie would explore that slippery slope to narcissism — hell, Funny People basically tackled that exact dynamic in the relationship between Seth Rogen and Adam Sandler.
 But in The Bubble, Gillan just seems like a different character with every new line that comes out of her mouth.
 I usually like her, but her performance here is a catastrophe.